-Taken at the Church of Jesus Christ of Latter-day Saints in Hamilton on New Zealand’s North Island, the performance was made to honour the bride’s Maori heritage.
+A video of a wedding haka performed by the groom’s family at a wedding in New Zealand has gone viral.
+People performed it at the Church of Jesus Christ of Latter-day Saints in Hamilton on New Zealand’s North Island to honour the bride’s Maori heritage.

-This particular haka is called Tika Tonu which tells the story of a father encouraging his son to overcome his problems.
-The groom and his bride were clearly moved by the demonstration.
-And even joined in themselves.
+Her groom and she were clearly moved by the demonstration and even joined in themselves.
+The particular haka is called Tika Tonu which tells the story of a father encouraging his son to overcome his problems.

 Is there a traditional dance at a wedding in your country, too?

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels: